 To start a NASP program in your Pennsylvania school, contact the Pennsylvania Game Commission.
 Usually grant funding is available to offset the purchase of a starter equipment kit for your school.
 Funding is contingent on the agency's receipt of a commitment letter specifically noting that NASP will become part of the school's physical education curriculum or other related curricula.
 The commitment letter also should detail the number of students and grade levels in the school.

 Pennsylvania NASP State Tournament: To maintain student interest in archery, schools may want to create an after-school program or team to represent your school at the Pennsylvania NASP State Tournament in University Park, Pennsylvania.
-Each year, students from across the state gather to compete.
-The highest placing teams and individuals in three different categories (elementary, middle and high school) can represent Pennsylvania at the National competition in Louisville, Kentucky and even at the World Tournament at Disney's ESPN Wide World of Sports.
 For more information on the state tournament and how your school can participate, email email@example.com.

 Bowhunting in the Commonwealth: For some students, the next step in shooting may be bowhunting.
-In the 2011 archery season, nearly 300,000 bowhunters bought archery licenses.
+In the 2012 archery season, over 300,000 bowhunters bought archery licenses.
 If students are interested in pursuing bowhunting, the Game Commission's Successful Bowhunting would be a great way for them to get into the sport.
 For more information, contact the Pennsylvania Game Commission's Hunter Education Division at 717-787-7015.

 Download a pdf about Successful Bowhunting.